-- It is expected that each Center will earmark a percentage of their award to use toward collaborative efforts according to the schedule below: - Year 1: 5% of the total direct costs - Years 2 & 3: 7% of total direct costs - Year 4: 10% of total direct costs - Collaborative efforts must be detailed in each annual scientific progress report. - Examples of collaboration include but are not limited to: - o sending a fellow or PI to another center in the network to learn a technique or skill - o collaborating with an investigator from another center in the network on a new or tangential project or publication - hosting fellows from the network for a relevant symposium, course or training bootcamp
+- It is expected that each Center will earmark a percentage of their award (% of direct costs) to use toward collaborative efforts according to the schedule below: - o Year 1: 5% (\$42,150) - o Year 2: 7% (\$59,010) - Year 3: 7% (\$59,010) - o Year 4: 10% (\$84,300) - Collaborative efforts must be detailed in each annual scientific progress report.
+Money can be set aside as a specific budget line item, or line items may be earmarked or tagged as collaborative expenses (for example, travel funds can be considered collaborative efforts). - Examples of collaboration include but are not limited to: - o sending a fellow or PI to another center in the network to learn a technique or skill - o collaborating with an investigator from another center in the network on a new or tangential project or publication - hosting fellows from the network for a relevant symposium, course or training bootcamp